yasirkula/UnityDynamicPanels/README.md

 `void MoveTo( Vector2 screenPoint )`: moves the panel to the specified point on the screen (panel's center will be aligned to the point)

 `void ResizeTo( Vector2 newSize )`: resizes the panel.
 If it is docked, then this change may affect the adjacent panels, as well

+`bool CanResizeInDirection( Direction direction )`: returns whether or not the panel can be resized in the specified direction

 `IPanelGroupElement GetSurroundingElement( Direction direction )`: if the panel is docked and if there is a panel/panel group in its specified vicinity, returns it